Pfaffian Schur processes and last passage percolation in a half-quadrant: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Alexei Borodin and Eric Rains for sharing their insights about Pfaffian Schur processes.
 We are especially grateful to Alexei Borodin for discussions related to the dynamics preserving Pfaffian Schur processes and for drawing our attention to the reference \cite{borodin2006averages}.
 We also thank Tomohiro Sasamoto and Takashi Imamura for discussions regarding their paper \cite{sasamoto2004fluctuations}.
+We graciously acknowledge Zongrui Yang's help in catching and fixing some mistakes in our formulas for the crossover kernel in \cite[Section 5]{baik2017facilitated}, which filtered into Section \ref{sec:defcrossovers} of this paper.

 Part of this work was done during the stay of J. Baik, G. Barraquand and I. Corwin at the KITP and supported by NSF PHY11-25915.
 J. Baik was supported in part by NSF grant DMS-1361782.
 G. Barraquand was supported in part by the LPMA UMR CNRS 7599, Universit\'e Paris-Diderot--Paris 7 and the Packard Foundation through I. Corwin's Packard Fellowship.
 I. Corwin was supported in part by the NSF through DMS-1208998, a Clay Research Fellowship, the Poincaré Chair, and a Packard Fellowship for Science and Engineering.